Border Collies are always on their paws and need lots of exercise!

 Border Collies are one of our most intelligent breeds.
 They need a job to do or they will go self-employed!
 They come in a wide range of eye-catching colours but do not let their beauty blind you to their needs - they like to lead a busy and interactive lifestyle.
 They must be provided with an outlet for their desire to chase to prevent behavioural issues.
 They excel in every sport they take part in.

 Border Collies are quite emotional and don’t respond well in a rowdy environment.
-They’re also very sensitive to the touch, so please handle with care.
+They’re also very sensitive to the touch, so please handle them with care.
 Despite all that, they’re already ready for both physical and mental exercise.
 Once all their needs have been met, they love nothing more than a good snuggle on the sofa!

 Border Collies love to play games that involve chasing toys.
 Do not be surprised if you doze off on the sofa and wake up with all their toys on your lap and someone looking at you, waiting patiently for you to throw them!
 If you’re not a spontaneous or outdoorsy person who wants a constant canine companion by your side, a Border Collie might not be for you.